asinck/tegilbor/README.md

 This program uses the Tkinter library.
 If Tkinter is not installed, you can't use the program.
 If you aren't sure, you can try to run the program, and it will let you know.

 Bugs:
-* If you want to end a sentence with a question mark, it forces a double space.
-* There is no indication that the file is saved after the first time.
+* The program warns a user if they try to overwrite a file, but does not allow them to open a file.
 * Some keys don't actually work; possibly due either to the OS not allowing it, or the keyboard not being able to handle it.
 * The text doesn't always auto-scroll to the bottom when a binding is looked up.

 Upcoming enhancements:
-* Allow the user to save something without a timestamp on the file.
 * Warn the user if they try to exit the program without saving the file.
 * Automatically generated quickdefs.